donquixote/d7-cfr-recommended/README.md

     composer create-project drupal-composer/drupal-project:7.x-dev some-dir --no-interaction

-Create a database and install Drupal 7.
+Create a database, configure your local webserver, and install Drupal 7.

 Then require this package: